 It has become clear that human life is taking its toll on the natural world.
-Councils are at the forefront of reversing this trend – protecting our green spaces and wildlife, pioneering waste reduction strategies, producing green energy and meeting our international commitments on carbon emissions.
+As we shift to the ‘new normal’, there is a greater need for Green Recovery.
+Councils are at the forefront of reversing this trend and implementing Green Recovery strategies – protecting our green spaces and wildlife, pioneering waste reduction strategies, producing green energy and meeting our international commitments on carbon emissions.

 In order to deliver on these ambitions, councillors must also engage with the public and support community-led environmental and sustainability projects.